Devices + Wearables Making Waves

 We live in a society driven by batteries, whether rechargeable or not.
 The AMPY is a motion-driven battery charging device.
 Simply wear when engaging in physical activity to generate a charge that can then be used to refuel your mobile devices.

 With crowdfunding, we as consumers are able to be involved in the research, development, funding, and production phases of product development.
 This allows for greater feedback to the product designers about the wants and needs of their consumers, and allows for more useable, desired products to come to market.
 While there are still a handful of projects that are concept only (and so cool)- keep tabs on the above to chart when and how you can purchase your new favorite self-enhancing device.
+Smart devices, like these wearables, as well as smart home devices, are becoming common place in everyday life.
+Companies like Crestron UK have built a reputation for implementing such technologies into the homes of their customers.
 Know of one we haven’t covered?
 Reach out on Facebook or Twitter (@bodyhackingcon) and let us know!